High Hydration Bread Dough

 So this dough tightening to increase the surface strength and tension is a valuable technique to learn and practice.
 It’s not too difficult to learn, especially if the dough isn’t too wet.
 With stickier dough, it’s a little harder to do.

-I made sour dough bread this way, which is generally a pretty sticky dough in order to form those signature holes in the loaf.
-I found I could shape and tighten the loaf this way by using a little more flour on the dough and on my hands.
+I made sourdough bread this way, which generally needs to be a pretty sticky dough in order to form those signature holes in the loaf.
+I found I could shape and tighten the loaf this way by using a little more flour on the dough and on my hands when I was forming the loaf.
 It baked up with good oven spring and was moist and holey without using a covered pan like a dutch oven.
 I didn’t have to transfer the fully proofed loaf to another pot.
-It do its final rise on a baking pan which I carried over to the oven and placed inside.
+It did its final rise on a baking pan which I carried over to the oven and placed inside.